 If Americans won’t be safe in Joe Biden’s America, what does that say about Trump’s?

 Nearly 180,000 people are dead from coronavirus, a disease that pretty much every other industrialized nation on earth has managed to get a grip on.
 The economy is in tatters, leaving millions jobless and without health insurance.
 The eviction crisis has begun, with millions set to lose their homes in the coming months.
 Police are still extrajudicially killing Black people, as well as using exceedingly violent tactics to quash protests against them while also openly encouraging armed militia to pull up and stoke more violence.
-America has never truly been safe for nonwhite people and marginalized communities and one could easily argue this is the most unsafe the country has been in its modern history.
+America has never truly been safe for nonwhite people and marginalized communities and one could reasonably argue this is the most unsafe the country has been in its modern history.

 According to Pence and other sycophants, Trump is the solution to all these problems he caused because of course he is.
 There’s nowhere else to go, nothing else to offer besides cracking down and making things worse for his enemies until they give up and comply.
 No amount of fact or reason or white nationalist teenagers murdering protestors will get in the way of the agenda or his efforts to get reelected.
-That’s the inherent contradiction of Trumpism (emphasis on “con”)—things are so terrible that only Trump can fix it.
+That’s the inherent contradiction of Trumpism in 2020—things are so terrible that only Trump can fix it.
 Just don’t bother asking who fucked it up in the first place.